Expereo Appoints Ben Elms as Chief Revenue Officer

-AMSTERDAM, The Netherlands, Jan.
-04, 2022 (GLOBE NEWSWIRE) -- Expereo, the world’s leading provider of Global Internet, Cloud Access Optimization, SASE, and SD-WAN services, has today announced the appointment of Ben Elms as Chief Revenue Officer.
+AMSTERDAM, Jan.
+06, 2022 (GLOBE NEWSWIRE) -- Expereo, the world’s leading provider of Global Internet, Cloud Access Optimization, SASE, and SD-WAN services, has today announced the appointment of Ben Elms as Chief Revenue Officer.
 Elms’ s overarching brief is to lead the Sales and go-to-market transformation across all channels and drive the expansion and adoption of Expereo’s services globally.

 Elms brings more than 20 years of operational expertise and leadership in the telecommunications industry.
 Most recently, he served as the Group Director (CEO) at Vodafone Global Enterprise, a division of Vodafone Group Plc, a leading international wireless and wireline operator.
 Whilst there, he was responsible for leading global team managing relationships with multinational customers around the globe.
 During his tenure, the business outperformed the market with strong EBITDA performance and delivered significant improvements in customer and employee satisfaction whilst driving a program of operational efficiencies.